Lellynd History, Family Crest & Coats of Arms

 Early History of the Lellynd family

 This web page shows only a small excerpt of our Lellynd research.
-Another 158 words (11 lines of text) covering the years 1210, 1679, 1670, 1503, 1552, 1691 and 1766 are included under the topic Early Lellynd History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1210, 1679, 1670, 1503, 1552, 1691 and 1766 are included under the topic Early Lellynd History in all our PDF Extended History products and printed products wherever possible.

 Lellynd Spelling Variations

 Lellynd has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Leyland, Leland, Lelland, Leeland, Lealand and others.

 Early Notables of the Lellynd family (pre 1700)